marcus-at-localhost/docs/en/user-guide/search-and-filtering.md

 # Search and Filtering

+Use the [global search](./user-interface.md#global-search) if you wish to search globally across all the entities in the system.
+The entities and fields available for searching can be configured by the Adminitrator.

 Searching works on the current entity records, while filtering works also on the related records, which are configured by the administrator.

 ## List View Search